desaiashu/maya/README.md

 ### Todos
 In progress:
-- Build message refresh
-- Build websockets
-  - Helper function for websocket to create the right json
-  - Enable websocket to route different commands
+- Hook up frontend
 - Create new message, select AIs
-- Build out discussion protocol, to allow other devs to implement a different framework
-- Build out discussion on server w/ multiple LLMs
-- Set chat topic

 Next up:
-- Audit all async/await
-- Frontend api requests
-- Build auth/verify/profile
+- Build more discussion protocols
 - Enable fast chats - ie. if you message a string of messages the server should wait, adjust and not double respond

-Backlog:
+Experimental:
 - Build web demo on maya url
+- Build web editor for chatagents (login via sms code, add python for agents, or add webhooks for people to build/host their own)

+Backlog
 - Refresh authtoken each session
+- Swap Mongodb with async
+- Audit all async/await
 - Allow custom avatars (cloudflare CDN)
 - Secure storage rather than async storage
+- Figure out how to deal with syncing local and server in cases they get out of sync
 - Push notifications
 - Invite ppl via sms
 - Host on maya url rather than txtai.co
 - Expire login codes
 - Enable multiple dynos via redis/pubsub

+Done
+- Build message refresh
+- Build websockets
+  - Helper function for websocket to create the right json
+  - Enable websocket to route different commands
+- Set chat topic
+- Build out discussion protocol, to allow other devs to implement a different framework
+- Build out discussion on server w/ multiple LLMs

 -------